soul-lang/SOUL/docs/SOUL_Overview.md

 ### Who is the target audience for the SOUL platform architecture?

-At the high-end, SOUL will allow musicians to connect external accelarator devices to work on larger, more power-hungry sessions with much lower latency, while freeing up their laptop CPUs to handle the UI for their tools.
+At the high-end, SOUL will allow musicians to connect external accelerator devices to work on larger, more power-hungry sessions with much lower latency, while freeing up their laptop CPUs to handle the UI for their tools.

 At a more general consumer level, SOUL can improve power and battery life for mobile devices that support it with dedicated hardware.
 And by providing a flexible platform for implementing audio codecs, it could be a more future-proof replacement for silicon which is dedicated to performing decompression of specific common codec formats.